CurveDocs/curve-resources/docs/governance/fee-collection-distribution.md

 ### **Distribution**

 After the exchanging process is completed distribution happens by forwarding the exchanged coins to the fee distributor which streams the fees to veCRV holders evenly and linearly over the week.

+!!!info "Info"
+    For more technical information regarding this old process please see the fee collection and distribution pages on the technical documentation: [https://docs.curve.fi/curve_dao/fee-collection-distribution/overview/](https://docs.curve.fi/curve_dao/fee-collection-distribution/overview/)